Configure AWS Settings

 Permissions status purge interval in days

-Specifies the number of days at which the permissions report must be auto purged,
+Specifies the number of days in which the permissions report must auto purge,

 Use UCT-V conf file